mrahman4782/RecommendationTest/README.md

     * (Read/GET) Qury all the columns inside the diary model
     * (Create/POST) user can add a new diary.
     * (Delete) user can choose to delete a diary
+- [Create basic snippets for each Parse network request]
+- [OPTIONAL: List endpoints if using existing API such as Yelp]